top of page

 Today, many health problems go unaddressed because people may go to many different specialists but none of their doctors are genuinely looking at the entire picture.
 Modern medicine has become so focused on the microscopic, that many conditions are not treated successfully - as a result of forgetting that the human body is an incredibly complex system of interwoven functions.

-Chinese Herbal Medicine may help you with a variety of complaints, including but not limited to:
+Chinese Herbal Medicine may help you with a wide variety of conditions, including but not limited to:

-• Gynecological / women's health complaints including - painful menstruation/dysmenorrhea, irregular periods, PMS symptoms, PCOS, endometriosis, fibroids, infertility / fertility support, chronic yeast infections, hormone imbalance
+• Gynecological / women's health conditions including - painful menstruation/dysmenorrhea, irregular periods, PMS symptoms, PCOS, endometriosis, fibroids, infertility / fertility support, chronic yeast infections, hormone imbalance

-• Digestive complaints including - bloating, constipation, diarrhea, IBS-D, IBS-C, acid reflux, GERD, bile reflux, SIBO, incontinence, chronic dysbiosis and parasites
+• Digestive conditions including - bloating, constipation, diarrhea, IBS-D, IBS-C, acid reflux, GERD, bile reflux, SIBO, incontinence, chronic dysbiosis and parasites

-• Respiratory complaints including - acute and chronic sinusitis / sinus infection, asthma, bronchitis, shortness of breath, excessive phlegm and congestion
+• Respiratory conditions including - acute and chronic sinusitis / sinus infection, asthma, bronchitis, shortness of breath, excessive phlegm and congestion

-• Cardiovascular complaints including - high cholesterol, high blood pressure, palpitations, irregular heart rhythms
+• Cardiovascular conditions including - high cholesterol, high blood pressure, palpitations, irregular heart rhythms

-• Metabolic complaints including - fatty liver, high blood glucose / A1c
+• Metabolic conditions including - fatty liver, high blood glucose / high A1c

-• Male reproductive / urogenital system complaints including - erectile dysfunction, low libido, premature ejaculation, prostatitis, BPH / prostate swelling, symptoms of low testosterone, fertility support
+• Male reproductive / urogenital system conditions including - erectile dysfunction, low libido, premature ejaculation, prostatitis, BPH / prostate swelling, symptoms of low testosterone, fertility support

 • Allergies